Last Updated on April 10, 2023 by Steffi Nell

 Technological advancements have improved window glass, boosting how it affects overall window performance.
-First there was insulated glass.
+First, there was insulated glass.
 Invented in 1865 by Thomas Stetson, it was used commercially in the 1930s, favored for helping increase thermal and sound insulation in buildings.

-Then there was laminated glass, in which a layer of film was applied to window glass.
-Thanks to the film coating, window glass strength is reinforced, helping it better withstand strikes and impact from debris or the elements.
+Then there was laminated glass, in which a layer of film was applied to the window glass.
+Thanks to the film coating, window glass strength is reinforced, helping it better withstand strikes and impact from debris or elements.
 Depending on the lamination film applied, a window glass may also be capable of filtering out sunlight and blocking UV rays.

 Further down the line, low-emissivity or low-E glass was born.
 Also featuring a special coating, low-E glass boasts of reducing heat transfer between glass panes to bolster window energy efficiency.
-It is important to prevent indoor heat from getting out and outdoor heat from getting in because this stabilizes temperature in your home.
-With indoor temperature stable, your HVAC system need not work doubly hard to keep you comfortable, avoiding needlessly guzzling energy, which reflects on your electricity bill.
+It is important to prevent indoor heat from getting out and outdoor heat from getting in because this stabilizes the temperature in your home.
+With indoor temperature stability, your HVAC system need not work doubly hard to keep you comfortable, avoiding needlessly guzzling energy, which reflects on your electricity bill.